 - Overall, silicone might be slightly more sustainable than plastic in some ways, but it can also present some of the same sustainability issues as plastic in other ways

-- You might like to minimize your use of both materials if possible, but for some uses such as leak proof lids to food containers, a high quality food grade silicone might be the better material
+- You might like to minimize your use of both materials if possible, but for some uses such as leak proof lids for food containers, a high quality food grade silicone might be the better material

 - The answer can be product and company specific too – not all companies make their silicones to the same standard, or in the same way with the same chemistry